GAZ Volga: First series — the GAZ-24 (1970–1985)

-Design of GAZ-21's replacement began in the early 1960s, with sketches gradually showing a more angular and rigid profile.
+Concept sketches of the GAZ-21's replacement developed a more angular and rigid profile.
 GAZ planned to keep a modernised version of the four-cylinder engine and manual transmission in the base model, but a prototype also appeared with a 120 PS 2,990 cc V6 engine.
 The first prototypes were built in 1966, and a year later the car was certified for production.
 For economic reasons the V6 model, despite showing promising results, was deemed unfeasible for mass production.
 The first batch of 24 vehicles were assembled in 1968 but it took until 15 July 1970 for the car to finally supersede the GAZ-21 on the conveyor belt.

 Despite its more imposing appearance, the GAZ-24 was in fact 75 mm shorter in length and 120 mm in height, yet its wheelbase was extended by 10 mm.
-The lower body waist line, allowed the window area was to be increased, whilst using thinner linings in doors, roof, and other body panels notably increased interior space.
-The car was powered by the 2,445 cc ZMZ-24D engine, an evolution of the ZMZ-21A.
-Transmission was now a fully synchronised four on the floor layout, and the brakes were improved with a hydraulic vacuum servo unit as well as an independent parking brake (rather than the GAZ-21's transmission brake).
-Certain features were retained for their proven reliability, like the kingpin front suspension and recirculating ball steering.

 The car was built in several modifications and these were now indicated by numbers rather than letters.
 Though the vehicle never underwent a generational facelift on the scale of the GAZ-21, nonetheless the car was modernised with continuous technical improvements during production.
-In the original design brief, the GAZ-24 was to be retired by 1978, but GAZ was forced to update the 24 instead.
+In the original design brief, the GAZ-24 was to be retired by 1978, but GAZ was forced to update it instead.
 After a light refresh in 1977, the GAZ-24-10 appeared in 1985, receiving many of the features developed for the GAZ-3102, the 24's intended successor.
 Including the GAZ-24-10, almost one and a half million such Volgas were produced until 1992.
 The lion's share of cars were used for the Soviet nomenklatura and the rest mainly in taxi, police and ambulances.